Nonclassicality of induced coherence without induced emission: Introduction

 This question is important to address mainly because of two reasons.
 1) It would otherwise leave the possibility of explaining the generation of coherence semi-classically.
 2) More importantly, if stimulated emission plays a key role in inducing the coherence, it will not be possible to perform similar experiments with fermions for which stimulated emission is strictly forbidden.

+Zou, Wang, and Mandel \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA} claimed that stimulated emission is not the cause of induced coherence.
+This point has been reinvestigated later by Wiseman and M{\o}lmer \cite{WM-ind-coh-cl-q} and, again recently, by Shapiro et al. \cite{shapiro-criticism}.
+However, the conclusion of Refs. \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA,WM-ind-coh-cl-q} is in direct contradiction to the conclusion of Ref. \cite{shapiro-criticism}: while Refs. \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA,WM-ind-coh-cl-q} conclude that stimulated emission does not play any role in inducing coherence, Ref. \cite{shapiro-criticism} claims exactly the opposite (further details are given in Sec. \ref{sec:discuss}).

+We address this question from a new angle.
 We show that if the biphoton sources are pumped with a single-photon Fock state, stimulated emission becomes forbidden but the two beams remain mutually coherent.
-Our results thus establish that stimulated emission is not responsible for the mutual coherence and therefore assures the prospect of performing ZWM-type experiments with fermions.
-We also discuss the similarities and differences between the cases of the single-photon and the laser pumps.
+Our results thus establish that stimulated emission is not responsible for the mutual coherence and, therefore, suggest that performing such experiments with fermions is, in principle, possible.
+We also discuss the similarities and differences between the cases of a single-photon pump and a laser pump.